mikeeq/mbp-fedora/README.md

       - or you can change your wifi backend to iwd (it's less problematic, it's crashing sometimes, but it's more stable than wpa_supplicant [with broadcom wifi])

       ```
+      ### iwd is now installed by default installation instructions mentioned below are for older Fedora installations

       ## Run all commands as root
       # Change wifi backend which NetworkManager is using
       vi /etc/NetworkManager/conf.d/wifi_backend.conf